designstem/projects/algorithms/index.md

 -

-Cooking, folding a t-shirt, building a wall &ndash; these activities consist of relatively simple instructions (i.e. ‘algorithms’).
+Cooking, folding a t-shirt, building a wall &ndash; these activities consist of relatively simple instructions (i.e., ‘algorithms’).

 **Computers also perform algorithms.
-More complex algorithms may require a lot of computing power &ndash; so much that normally people cannot manage it by themselves.**
+More complex algorithms may require a lot of computing power &ndash; so much that ordinary people cannot manage it by themselves.**

 Computers and design go together well.
 This last decade has seen the emergence of a new way of designing that’s all about the conscious use of algorithms mixed with the computational power of computers.
-A lot of designers, artists and architects have been using computers and complex algorithms to create stunning work.
+A lot of designers, artists, and architects have been using computers and sophisticated algorithms to create stunning work.

 -